 This picture shows my father, grandfather and me.
 I brought these because you asked about the neighborhood.
 I know that we must have some others.
 It might give a feeling of what the woods was like.
 You are used to seeing houses on the blocks.
 The closest house on Rittenhouse was the street that runs from Nebraska to Rittenhouse – 28th Street.
 Those houses were put in later than the ones on Rittenhouse.

-Q – What was it like during the war?
+Q – Anything that we didn’t ask you?
+What was it like during the war?

 A – I can remember some things during the war – like the air raid drills and even when we were in school and the drills that we had to get under our desks.
 I remember that my mother had blankets over the windows so that the light didn’t show during World War II.

 Q – Do you remember when the war was over?

 A – I remember I was with my mother and one of her sisters in Atlantic City, and they declared that the war was over and everyplace shut down.
 It was like you couldn’t even get any milk.
 Everyone was out on the street yelling and screaming and celebrating.

 Q – Anything else that you would like to say about Chevy Chase?

 A – There are probably many more things that I could say about Chevy Chase as I remember them.
 Chevy Chase is a great place to live, and I feel very fortunate to have had – and still have – the opportunity and experience of this area.
 May we always remember the historical background and heritage of Chevy Chase DC.